Yorubaname/yorubaname-website/README.md

 `mvn spring-boot:run -Dspring.profiles.active=inmemory`

+Remember this command needs to be run from the website module, that is `{parent_directory}/website` directory.

 ### Configuring ElasticSearch Properties

 The ElasticSearch module does not require the installation of ElasticSearch as it will run with an embedded ElasticSearch instance: